-Creating London’s first Front Garden Friendly neighbourhood
+Creating London’s First Front Garden Friendly Neighbourhood

-Green the Grid at Southfields Harvest
+Green the Grid wants to Grow!

 We’re a community group on a mission to transform the Southfields Grid into London’s first Front Garden Friendly Neighbourhood.